lhmarsden/CF-NetCDF_workshop/README.md

 # cf-netcdf_workshop_nov2023
-Workshop where people will bring their own data and create CF-NetCDF files to publish.
+Nansen Legacy workshop where people will bring their own data and create CF-NetCDF files to publish.
 The workshop will support both R and Python.